KingaGrelewicz/currency-converter-react/README.md

 - CSS
 - JavaScript
 - Create React App
+- Styled Components
-- BEM convention
+- Hooks
 - ES6+ Features

-- media query
-- Google Fonts
-- Sharing debugger
-- Flex
-- Grid
+The website was created to response correctly on desktop, tablets, and mobile devices thanks to using media queries.
+I used fonts available on Google Fonts, Sharing debugger and flexbox, grid and immutability.

 ## Available Scripts